-- Regular full-time employees - •Regular part-time employees
+- Regular full-time employees - Regular part-time employees

-Employees may request personal leave only after having completed 365 days of consecutive service in an eligible employment classification.
 Personal leave may be granted for a period of up to 30 calendar days, per calendar year.
-Pending approval by the County Commission, employees must take any available vacation leave prior to the effective date of the personal leave of absence.
+Pending approval by the supervisor and portfolio commissioner, employees must take any available vacation leave prior to the effective date of the personal leave of absence.